akhileshboda/AkhileshBoda/README.md

 # AkhileshBodaRepo
-Hi, welcome to my repository!
+Hi, and welcome to my repository! 👋

+**About Me**
-My name's Akhilesh, I am a passionate Information Technology student at Monash University, majoring in both Software Development and Cybersecurity.
-My journey since graduating from high school in 2018 has enabled me to discover and cultivate an eager enthusiasm for the technology sector and my ambition to become full stack developer.
-I believe this path will eventually guide me to what I hope is the becoming of a Project Manager.
+I’m Akhilesh Boda, a passionate Information Technology student at Monash University, majoring in Cybersecurity with minors in Software, Web, and Mobile Applications Development.
+My journey in technology has been shaped by a strong enthusiasm for software development, cybersecurity, and project management, and I aspire to lead innovative teams as a Project Manager and/or Scrum Master in the future.

-In 2024, I have applied the concepts from my studies thus far into developing a descriptiving personal website using HTML as the framework and further enhancing it with CSS and JavaScript.
-Additionally, as a portfolio project I have combined a major hobby of mine, fitness and bodybuilding, with Java to create a fitness app.
+Since graduating from high school in 2018, I’ve explored various aspects of IT, honing my technical skills while embracing the principles of agile development and secure systems design.
+In 2025, I aim to further specialize in cybersecurity while working on software development projects that challenge and expand my skill set.

+**Projects & Learning**
+I am constantly building and refining my technical abilities through both coursework and personal projects.
+Some of my key projects include:

+WAM Grade Calculator (Java) – A tool to calculate Weighted Average Marks (WAM) for university courses.
+More projects coming soon!
+I am also passionate about agile methodologies, software architecture, and developing secure applications, continuously seeking opportunities to improve and apply these concepts in real-world scenarios.

+**Beyond IT**
+Outside of technology, I am an active competitive natural bodybuilder, with achievements including state-level contention and a top-3 national placement.
+This discipline has instilled in me a strong work ethic, resilience, and a goal-oriented mindset, qualities I bring to both my personal and professional endeavors.

+**Let’s Connect!**
+I’m actively seeking an internship opportunity where I can contribute my technical expertise, collaborate with like-minded professionals, and continue growing as a future leader in IT.
+Feel free to check out my projects and reach out!

+📧 Email: akhileshboda@outlook.com
+🔗 LinkedIn: www.linkedin.com/in/akhileshboda